Ancestor regression in linear structural equation models: Abstract

 \section{Abstract}

 We present a new method for causal discovery in linear structural equation models.
-We propose a simple ``trick'' based on statistical testing in linear models that shall distinguish between ancestors and non-ancestors of any given variable.
-Naturally, this can then be extended to estimating full graphs.
-Unlike many methods, we provide explicit error control for false causal discovery, at least asymptotically.
-This holds true even under Gaussianity where various methods fail due to non-identifiable structures.
+We propose a simple ``trick'' based on statistical testing in linear models that can distinguish between ancestors and non-ancestors of any given variable.
+Naturally, this can then be extended to estimating the causal order among all variables.
+We provide explicit error control for false causal discovery, at least asymptotically.
+This holds true even under Gaussianity, where other methods fail due to non-identifiable structures.
+These type I error guarantees come at the cost of reduced empirical power.
+Additionally, we provide an asymptotically valid goodness of fit p-value to assess whether multivariate data stems from a linear structural equation model.

-{\it Keywords:} causal inference, LINGAM, structural equation models
+{\it Keywords:} causal inference, LiNGAM, structural equation models